 I had COVID-19 and I am still suffering, how can I join?
 If you have had confirmed COVID-19 and are still struggling with symptoms of breathlessness 8 weeks after recovering from the main symptoms, your GP should refer you to your local specialist long COVID clinic.
 They will medically assess you and, if they think that you are medically suitable, will be able to refer you onto the programme.

 My local long COVID clinic is not yet partnered with ENO Breathe, what can I do?

 Please let us know which long COVID clinic you have approached and we will aim to make contact with them to ensure you can be referred.
 Please allow four to six weeks for us to process arrangements with a new long COVID clinic.

-Why do I need to wait eight weeks after having recovered from COVID-19 before being able to be referred to this programme?
+Why do I need to wait eight or ten weeks after having recovered from COVID-19 before being able to be referred to this programme?

 Why do I need to be assessed by a long COVID-19 clinic?

 Whilst our programme has been designed in collaboration with a team of medical professionals, it does not include a medical assessment.
 In order to ensure the safety of participants it is essential that they have an assessment by a specialist COVID-19 service.